Docusaurus consists of a set of npm packages.

 @docusaurus/preset-classic which includes standard documentation, a blog, custom pages, and a CSS framework (with dark mode support).
 You can get up and running extremely quickly with the classic template and customize things later on when you have gained more familiarity with Docusaurus.

-[FB-Only]: If you are setting up a new Docusaurus website for a Facebook open source project, use the
+If you are setting up a new Docusaurus website for a Meta open source project, run this command inside an internal repository, which comes with some useful Meta-specific defaults:

 Assuming you chose the classic template and named your site